[Updated: 2nd Nov 2017]

 Purchase orders have long been a staple in large finance departments, but they required time and effort to process.
-Today, thanks to technological advancements, there are applications that automatically handle every stage of a purchase transaction, from request to receipt, making the whole process a lot less labour intensive.
+Today, there are applications that automatically handle every stage of a purchase transaction.
+From request to receipt, purchase orders make the whole process a lot less labour intensive.

-With that in mind, should more small businesses being using purchase orders?
-What are the benefits?
-According to the administration pages of Loyola University New Orleans, there are several benefits of purchase orders.
+With this in mind, should more small businesses be using purchase orders?
+Well, according to the administration pages of Loyola University New Orleans, there are several benefits of purchase orders.

-Without purchase orders, it’s difficult to check if you got what you ordered or what you originally wanted.
+Without purchase orders, it’s difficult to check if you got what you ordered.
 It’s also difficult to enforce budgets and accountability.
 Cross-checking different systems or looking up information in different spreadsheets or piles of paper takes time.
-But having an efficient purchase order system can save time, cut costs and avoid cash flow nightmares.
+Time saved, costs cut and the avoidance of cash flow nightmares, then, are three perks.

+Audit trails is another benefit.
 Purchase orders reduce the risk of internal fraud, for example where an employee asks for a higher amount than needed to pay for purchases and then pockets the difference.
-Purchase orders also offer an audit trail of who handled a particular purchase transaction so they can be held accountable in case of inconsistencies.

-Purchase records ensure that information is readily available and over time you can build up a picture of purchasing trends and vendor behaviour, which helps with planning, negotiation and budgets.
+Purchase records ensure that information is readily available.
+Over time, you can build up a picture of purchasing trends and vendor behaviour.
+This helps with planning, negotiation and budgets.

-When proper records are maintained for every transaction, income and loss statements, profit and loss accounts and cash flow statements are that much more accurate.
+When proper records are maintained for every purchasing order transaction, the accuracy of income and loss statements, profit and loss accounts and cash flow statements increases.

 Are purchase orders good for small businesses?

-Purchase orders are often associated with more paperwork and more administrivia.
-Yes this is a risk, but implement the right automated system (ahem, like Turbine) and requests can be created and approved at the click of a button and alerts sent out direct to email, meaning they can be addressed immediately.
+Purchase orders can mean more paperwork and more admin.
+Yes, this is a risk, but implement the right automated system (ahem, like Turbine) and you can create and approve requests at the click of a button, send alerts out direct to email, and immediately address issues.